Gaurrav7Yadav/EtheriumDepositTracker/README.md

 - **get_deposit_root**: Returns the current deposit root hash.
 - **supportsInterface**: Checks if the contract supports a specific interface.

+## Deposit_tracker.py
-###deposit_tracker.py is a Python script that monitors deposit events from the Ethereum Beacon Deposit Contract using the Web3.py library.
+It is a Python script that monitors deposit events from the Ethereum Beacon Deposit Contract using the Web3.py library.
 It performs the following tasks:

 - **Connects to an Ethereum Node: Uses Infura or another Ethereum node provider.
 - **Interacts with the Deposit Contract: Listens for DepositEvent logs from the contract.
 - **Processes Deposit Events: Logs event details such as public key, withdrawal credentials, amount, signature, and index.
-###Requirements
+## Requirements
-##Before running the script, make sure you have the following installed:
+### Before running the script, make sure you have the following installed:
 - **Python 3.x
 - **web3 library